AdrienC21/CCSD/README.md

 ## Usage

-For a more complete documentation, please refer to the **Documentation** section below.
+For a more complete documentation on all the classes and functions, please refer to the **Documentation** page (link in the section below) and [here](https://readthedocs.org/projects/ccsd/).

 ### General